rakutentech/android-buildconfig/quality/README.md

 apply from: "../config/quality/git-secrets/build.gradle"
 ```

-Git secrets scan is enabled by default, to disable it you can set enableGitSecrets key to false as environment variables.
+Git secrets scan is enabled by default, to disable it you can set enableGitSecrets key to false as environment variable.

 `ENABLE_GIT_SECRETS=false`